twilkes149/baseServer/readme.md

 # Intro
 This project is intended as a boiler plate server.
 It currently implements registration and login functions.
 Any configuration can be placed in server.config

+See [Routes API](https://github.com/twilkes149/baseServer/tree/master/src/routes) For documentation on the routes.

 # Getting started
 After cloning the repo
 run npm install